Anterior Cruciate Ligament (ACL) Tear

 Several studies have shown that muscle-strengthening and proprioception training can reduce the incidence of ACL tear in high physical demand athletes.

 Adhering to strict rules of sports and with regular training, ACL injury can be reduced in professional sports.

-For more information relating to Breast Cancer, please contact our Consultant Breast Surgeon below:
+For more information relating to Anterior Cruciate Ligament (ACL) Tear, please contact our Consultant Orthopaedic Surgeons below: